sslo12/Workshop-3/README.md

     git clone https://github.com/sslo12/Workshop-3

 ### Step 2: Create config.init
-In the Config_db folder Create a config.ini file and copy the credentials of your MySQL database into it.
+In the kafka_conf folder Create a config.ini file and copy the credentials of your MySQL database into it.
   ```
   [mysql]
 host = your host